-The M.P.H. degree program is available as a two-year program, an eleven-month program for individuals with a doctoral-level degree or for medical school students who have completed their third year in an accredited medical school in the United States, or a five-year joint B.A.-B.S./M.P.H. program with Yale College.
+The M.P.H. degree program is available as a two-year program; as an eleven-month program for individuals with a doctoral-level (or international equivalent) degree in a field related to public health (e.g., physicians, dentists, veterinarians, attorneys, and those with a doctorate in the biological, behavioral, or social sciences), individuals with a master's degree and at least two years of relevant work experience, individuals with a bachelor's degree and at least five years of relevant work experience, and students who have completed their third year in an accredited medical, dental, or podiatric school in the United States; or as a five-year joint B.A.-B.S./M.P.H. program with Yale College.
 See the YSPH Bulletin for details on each degree program.